muhammadsalman84/SharePoint-Calendar-Event-Dates-Generator/Readme.md

 ~~~

-If someone is looking for a library that generates the same list of dates by looking into the RecurrenceData column then do check the datesgenerator.js library.
-This library will generate you list of dates based on recurrence rule.
-I have first implemented this library and used it as an example in this project.. cheers. :)
+A javascript library that generates the list of dates by using the RecurrenceData column of a SharePoint Calendar List.
+This library will generate a list of dates based on recurrence rule (xml).
+I have first implemented this library and used it here to show how one can use this javascript library.. cheers. :)